goecharger/go-eCharger-API-v2/mqtt-en.md

 ## Using the App to enable and verify the MQTT connection

-Tap the tab "Internet" at the bottom, then click on "Erweiterte Einstellungen" in the menu, then at the very bottom "MQTT"
+Tap the tab "Internet" at the bottom, then click on "Advanced Settings" in the menu, then at the very bottom "MQTT"

 <img src="screenshots/mqtt-app-enable.png?raw=true" width="200" />